🕒 15 min read · 📝 2990 words

 The 70th Week is not merely eschatological; it is personal.

-2. The Temple as a Covenant Boundary
+2. The Temple as Covenant Imagery

 The Temple’s Zones Represent Covenant Status